 - Winners will be notified of their award by April 1.

-- The awarding of a full-tuition scholarship replaces any previous scholarship and/or grant award from the university.
+- The awarding of a scholarship in the amount of tuition replaces any previous scholarship and/or grant award from the university.

 A complete application for admission and a complete scholarship application must be received by Jan.
 15 to be considered for these special awards.
 Scholarship recipients will be notified of their awards by April 1.

-This four-year full-tuition scholarship was originally established by Case Western Reserve University trustee Andrew Squire and his wife Eleanor.
+This four-year scholarship in the amount of tuition was originally established by Case Western Reserve University trustee Andrew Squire and his wife Eleanor.
 Finalists will be invited to a required on-campus competition in March to determine the winners.

 Eligibility: First-year applicants in the arts, humanities, natural, social, and behavioral sciences, management and accountancy